Malibu Grand Prix

-Malibu Grand Prix (MGP) was an entertainment company that was popular during the 1970s and 1980s as a franchised miniature Indy car racing track.
+Malibu Grand Prix (MGP) was an entertainment company founded by Ron Cameron that was popular during the 1970s and 1980s.
+The company served as a franchised miniature Indy car racing track.
 The typical complex included a 3000-4000 sq ft. arcade with a concession stand and a race track outside, covering around 10,000 to 20000 sqft altogether.
 It was acquired by Warner Communications in 1976 which in turn sold it in late 1983 to a group of Canadian developers and a local entrepreneur whose background included Chuck E. Cheese’s.
 There were a total of 40 locations at the time of acquisition including 32 tracks and 8 family entertainment centers featuring miniature golf, batting cages, bumper boats and more.
 As part of the acquisition, Malibu acquired seven parks from Castle Entertainment which was in bankruptcy.
 These locations were located in North Hollywood, Sherman Oaks, and Redondo Beach, California; El Paso, Texas; Honolulu, Hawaii; and Ft.
 Lauderdale and Miami, Florida.
 A location in Tulsa, Oklahoma was acquired in late 1984 that included a small waterpark and a Malibu-like racing facility.
 The California partner sold out in 1986, and the Canadians sold the chain to Mountasia in 1995.
 In early 2025, the park was sold to Herschend.